Quality Assurance Activities in Project Management

 The basic steps in creating a quality assurance plan template are:

-- Set up goals of project assurance (why to assure the project’s quality?)
+- Set up project assurance goals (why review the project’s quality?)

-- Assign responsibilities to members of the quality team and determine the hierarchy of management (who will carry out the quality assurance activities?)
+- Assign responsibilities to QA team members and determine management hierarchy (who will carry out the quality assurance activities?)

-- Gather relevant information on the project standards and define compliance criteria (how to make quality assurance?)
+- Gather relevant information on project standards and define compliance criteria (how to make quality assurance?)

-- Identify a set of measurements and metrics to be used to determine quality levels and performance (is the project performed under appropriate quality levels?)
+- Identify a set of measurements and metrics to determine quality levels and performance (is the project performed under appropriate quality levels?)

-Auditing quality allows identifying and correcting any deficiencies in project activities.
-As a process it results in decreased cost of quality management and enhanced product acceptance and customer satisfaction.
+Auditing quality allows for identifying and correcting any deficiencies in project activities.
+As a process, it results in decreased cost of quality management and enhanced product acceptance and customer satisfaction.
 Often quality auditing activities are carried out by external and independent auditors that provide expert knowledge and advice.

 The quality assurance activity produces a formal confirmation document that proves necessary changes to the implementation process and serves as a foundation for developing corrective actions.

-Quality analysis is a set of steps to examine and investigate a certain project activity and identify what enhances the activity’s value.
-The goal of project quality analysis is to review quality levels and define necessary improvements in the existing quality management framework.
+Quality analysis is a set of steps to examine and investigate a specific project activity and identify what enhances the activity’s value.
+In addition, project quality analysis aims to review quality levels and define necessary improvements in the existing quality management framework.